JesseTNRoberts/SP25-CSC4220/syllabus.md

 - All office hours will be updated on the Office Hours Calendar.
 - Instructor office hours are by appointment and will be in office or on teams.
-- TA office hours are drop-in and will be held in (TBD).
+- TA office hours are drop-in and will be held in Clement 402.
+- Hours are listed in the office hours like of the website.

 Course Communication: